The US state of Illinois is the fifth-most populous state of the country. It is ranked 25th in size of the 50 states.

 Illinois is located in the north-central United States.
 It is bordered by Wisconsin to the north, Iowa and Missouri to the west, Kentucky to the south and Indiana to the east, and the Wabash and Ohio Rivers on the southeast and south.

-and small area of southwest Minnesota and northwest Iowa.
+It covers the southern half of Michigan, northwest Ohio, northern Indiana, northern Illinois, southern Wisconsin and small area of southwest Minnesota and northwest Iowa.
 The characteristic topography of the area are glacial moraines and dissected plateaus.

-- The Driftless Plain: It covers areas of southern Minnesota and Wisconsin, northwestern Illinois and Northeastern Iowa.
+It covers areas of southern Minnesota and Wisconsin, northwestern Illinois and Northeastern Iowa.
 It is home to Charles Mound, the highest point in the state.
 Large hills and valleys are the characteristic topography of this area.

-- The Till Plain: The Corn Belt of the state is located in this area.
+The Corn Belt of the state is located in this area.
 It is mainly cropland (58%), followed by grassland(21%).
 19% of the area is wooded.
 It is the largest section of the Central Plains.

 The Shawnee Hills run across the southern part of Illinois, south of the Central Plains.
 Rivers, valleys and woodland contribute to the landscape of the region.
 It is a small strip of land which is characterized by higher elevations.
 A large area of the Shawnee Hills lies within the Shawnee National Forest, one of the largest protected federal forests in the country.